logiceditor-com/codebase/src/lua/project-templates/server/doc/setup.md

 2. Put .pub key to authorized_keys.

-Copy content of your personal .pub key to ~/.ssh/authorized_keys file.
+This command copies content of your personal .pub key to ~/.ssh/authorized_keys file:

+    $ ssh-copy-id localhost

 3. Check if deploy-rocks would work